RangerMauve/dat-store/README.md

 - Binds to port `3282` for interacting with the P2P network.
 This can be configured with the `--p2p-port` CLI option.
 - The service uses the [Dat SDK](https://www.npmjs.com/package/dat-sdk) to manage archives
 - Can work with multiple providers at the same time
+- Listens on `/gateway/:key/path` to serve files from your achives.

 ## FAQ